-S. Korea to create unit to decapitate N. Korean leadership
+S. Korea to create unit to remove North's leadership in war

-SEOUL, South Korea (AP) — South Korea is accelerating plans to create a special military unit tasked with decapitating North Korea’s leadership in the event of war as it looks for options to counter its rival’s nuclear weapons and missiles, an official said Thursday.
+SEOUL, South Korea (AP) — South Korea will form a special military unit this year tasked with removing North Korea’s leadership in the event of war as Seoul looks for options to counter its rival’s nuclear weapons and missiles, an official said Thursday.

-The brigade, which will aim to remove the North’s wartime command and paralyze its function if war breaks out, will be launched this year, according to an official from Seoul’s Defense Ministry, who refused to be named, citing office rules.
+The brigade will aim to remove the North’s wartime command and paralyze its function if war breaks out, according to an official from Seoul’s Defense Ministry, who refused to be named, citing office rules.
 The unit was originally planned to be ready by 2019.
-The official refused to confirm whether the unit will train to execute pre-emptive strikes.
+The official refused to say whether the unit will train to execute pre-emptive strikes.

-The plan was included in Defense Minister Han Min Koo’s policy briefing to Prime Minister Hwang Kyo-ahn, who took over as government caretaker following President Park Geun-hye’s impeachment over a corruption scandal.
+The plan was included in Defense Minister Han Min Koo’s policy briefing to Prime Minister Hwang Kyo-ahn, who became government caretaker upon President Park Geun-hye’s impeachment over a corruption scandal.

 North Korea conducted two nuclear tests and a slew of rocket test firings last year in attempts to expand its nuclear weapons and missile program.